loupeteam/AxisLib/README.md

 1-800-240-7042

 # Description
-This repo provide packages that allow basic control of B&R servo axes.
+This repo provides packages that allow basic control of B&R servo axes.
 ### Program Package
 This program package will install the Servo B&R package that will contain the ServoMgr program for a Automation Studio project and all its dependencies.
 The ServoMgrInit program will perform simple initialization of parameters if needed.